| Barry MacDonnell's

 The target for the source's hyperlink is a WordPerfect bookmark, usually placed at the beginning of the relevant area.

 When the hyperlink is created, a paired (on/off) Hyperlink code surrounds the source and internally links it to its target.
 By default the link is formatted with a Hypertext style in bright blue underlined text, but these attributes can be changed or augmented if desired (see the Tips and notes section below).

 Tips and notes on hyperlinking

-☼ More about linking to a target in the Document/Macro field [see Step 2 above]:
+☼ More about linking to a target in the Document/Macro field [shown in Step 2 above]:

 • What should be in the Document/Macro field?